wn-doolittle/caliper-spec/caliper.md

 ## 9.0 Appendix E. Roles

 ### Roles
 One or more roles assigned to a [member](#member) of an organization can be specified.
 Typical roles include learner, instructor, teaching assistant, mentor or administrator.
-The value MUST be set to the appropriate term string value:
+The value MUST be set to the appropriate [Term](#term) string value:

 | Term | IRI |
 | :--- | :-- |